Woman charged after apparent suicide attempt led to officer's drowning

 "At one point in the conversation, the defendant asked Officer Craig what would happen if she drove the vehicle in the river," the warrant states.
 "Officer Craig advised her that he and other officers would have to make an attempt to save her."

 Glisson "appeared to be extremely intoxicated but was coherent enough to carry on a conversation with him," Craig said in the warrant.
-She later admitted drinking seven or eight beers that night.
+She later admitted drinking seven or eight beers that night, police said.

 Related: Nashville Police Officer's Body Recovered After Drowning